DevAhmadYarKhan/job-application-tracker-api/README.md

 alembic upgrade head
 ```

-The default configuration creates `database.db` in the project root.
+The SQLite URL shown above creates `database.db` in the project root.
+For PostgreSQL, create the database before running the migration.
 When the models change, create and review a migration with `alembic revision --autogenerate -m "describe the change"`, then apply it with `alembic upgrade head`.

 ### Run the API